Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 # Increase muscle mass

+Proposed infographic:

+- Side by side comparisson of a person who gained muscle but has fat and a person who gained no muscle but lost fat.
+- Gym infographic of a workout supervised by a professional
+- Two plates where the left is a regular meal and the right has increased protein.
+Maybe use breakfast to we can use eggs, dinner might imply increased meat consumption which is a stereotype I don't like.

 1. Verify that you actually want more muscle rather than less fat
 2. Trigger muscle growth with resistance training
 	- Use the 5x5 rule to determine exercise intensity/weight